 - Give the dough 2 folds during the bulk fermentation.

-- After the last fold put the dough in the fridge for 24-48 hours.
+- After the last fold, put the dough in the fridge for 24 to 48 hours.

 Shaping sourdough baguettes can be challenging.
-I find it helpful to record myself shaping sourdough and then watch the video after.
-It is also very helpful to shape more than 1-2 baguettes.
+I find it helpful to record myself shaping them and then watch the video after.
+It is also very helpful to shape more than 1 to 2 baguettes.
 The more you shape, the better you get ;0

 - Take the dough container out of the fridge and allow the dough to come to room temperature for about 1 hour.